apppresser/AppPresser/readme.txt

 == Changelog ==

 = 1.0.4 =
-* Extensions submenu highlighting available AppPresser add-ons
+* Extensions submenu highlighting available for AppPresser add-ons.
+* Addressed some pre-PHP 5.3 notices.
+* Bug Fix: White-screen on the front end if selecting a theme in the "App only theme?" setting that does not support AppPresser.
+An error will now be shown.
+* Improvement: `appp_get_setting()` now accepts a fallback option like `get_option()`.

 = 1.0.3 =
 * Bug Fix: `plugins_loaded` firing too early causing conflicts with other plugins.